tayloraswift/swift-edsl-example-client/README.md

 # Tell SwiftPM that we are on Ubuntu 24.04.
 This is defined by `libKrabbyPatty`, not SwiftPM.
 export SWIFTPM_KK_PLATFORM="Ubuntu-24.04-X64"

-# Use modified SwiftPM to build
+# Use modified SwiftPM to build, setting @rpath to where you expect to deploy `libKrabbyPatty`
 ../swift-package-manager/.build/release/swift-build -c release \
     -Xlinker -rpath \
     -Xlinker main.artifactbundle/KrabbyPatty

-# Download Version 4 of `libKrabbyPatty` and set the library path
+# Download Version 4 of `libKrabbyPatty` and unpack it to the expected location
 curl https://download.swiftinit.org/swift-rlp-example/4.0.0/$SWIFTPM_KK_PLATFORM/main.artifactbundle.zip -o main.artifactbundle.zip
 unzip main.artifactbundle.zip